 Mexico, 1840s.
 When the new Spanish Governor begins to grind the peasants under his heel, wealthy landowner Don Diego Vega follows in his late father's footsteps and becomes Zorro, the masked man in black with a sword who rights wrongs and becomes a folk hero to the people of Mexico.
-When Vega sprains his ankle and cannot figure out how to continue his campaign against the corrupt Captain Esteban, luck stays with Vega when his long-lost twin brother Ramon, who was sent off by their father to the British Royal Navy to make a "man" of him, whom is also flamboyantly gay, and now known as Lt.
-Bunny Wigglesworth, appears for a visit.
-'Bunny' agrees to temporarily take his brother's place as Zorro, but wishes to make some changes.
-Bunny becomes 'the Gay Blade' in which his new suits are lemon, plum, and scarlet colored, and Bunny insists on using a whip.
-Bunny also becomes the liaison between Don Vega and the liberal American activist/feminist Charlotte a long-time critic of Captain ...
-Written by
+When Vega sprains his ankle and cannot continue his campaign against the corrupt Captain Esteban, his long-lost twin brother Ramon arrives to visit.
+Bunny was sent off by their father to the British Royal Navy to make a "man" of him, for he is flamboyantly gay, and now known as Lt.
+Bunny Wigglesworth.
+'Bunny' agrees to temporarily take his brother's place as Zorro, but opts make changes in the established Zorro persona.
+Bunny becomes "the Gay Blade," and his new costumes are lemon, plum, and scarlet colored.
+He insists on using a whip.
+Bunny also becomes the liaison between Don Vega and the liberal American activist/feminist Charlotte, a long-time critic of Captain Esteban's policies, and who has a crush ...

 John Vogel <email@example.com>